What Are Cosmic Rays and What Do They Reveal About the Universe?

 Going Up For Explanations and Postulations

 Victor Hess realized that no one had tested for altitude in relation to the radiation.
 Perhaps this radiation was coming from above, so he decided to get in a hot air balloon and see what data he could collect, which he did from 1911 to 1913.
 Sometimes reaching heights of 3.3 miles.
 He found that the flux (number of particles hitting a unit area) decreased until you got to 0.6 miles up, when suddenly the flux started increasing as height did as well.
 By the time one got to 2.5-3.3 miles, the flux was twice that at sea level.
+To make sure the sun wasn't responsible, he even took a dangerous nighttime balloon ride and also went up during the April 17, 1912 eclipse but found the results were the same.
 The cosmos, it seemed, was the originator of these mysterious rays, hence the name cosmic rays.
-This finding would reward Hess with the 1936 Nobel Prize in Physics (Cendes 29, Olinto 32).
+This finding would reward Hess with the 1936 Nobel Prize in Physics (Cendes 29, Olinto 32, Berman 22).

 The Mechanics of Cosmic Rays